Zawadzkiego-Klonowica: History

-In the 1900s, at 20 Litewska Street, was constructed a sports complex, originally called the Hans Peltzer Arena, and currently known as the Wiesław Maniak Municipal Athletics Stadium.
-It was a homefield of club SC Preußen Stettin.
+In the 1900s, a sports complex, originally called the Hans Peltzer Arena, and currently known as the Wiesław Maniak Municipal Athletics Stadium, was constructed at 20 Litewska Street.
+It formed the homefield of the sports club SC Preußen Stettin.
 After the Second World War, it became mainly an athletics complex.
-The stadium was renovated and modernized in 2002.
+The stadium was renovated and modernised in 2002.
 It hosted the Polish Athletics Championships in 2002, 2008, and 2014.

-The area was incorporated into Szczecin in 1910.

-In 1925, at 246 Polish Armed Forces Avenue was opened a velodrome with its track having 400 m in diameter.
-It was originally called the Stettin-Westend Municipal Velodrome, and now called the Zbysław Zając Velodrome.
-It was renovated in 1987, and again in 1998.
+In 1925, a velodrome, originally called the Stettin-Westend Municipal Velodrome, and now known as the Zbysław Zając Velodrome, was opened at 246 Polish Armed Forces Avenue.
+It featured a track measuring 400 m (1312.34 ft).
+The stadium was renovated in 1987, and again in 1998.

-In 1938, at 200 Polish Armed Forces Avenue was opened the Pogodno tram depot.
+In 1938, the Pogodno tram depot was opened at 200 Polish Armed Forces Avenue was opened the Pogodno tram depot.
 It was later renovated in 1983.

+The area was incorporated into the city of Szczecin on 15 October 1939.
+On 26 April 1945, during the Second World War, the area was captured by the 2nd Shock Army of the 2nd Belorussian Front, a part of the Red Army of the Soviet Union.
+The city was placed under the Polish administration on 5 July 1945, while its suburbs were placed under the Soviet military occupation.
+It was returned under Polish administration and reincorporated into the city on 4 October 1945.

-In the 1960s, in place of the former military training area was developed Zawadzkiego Street, with army barracks built at its end.
-Now within boundaries of Głębokie-Pilchowo, and since 1996, used by the 12th Mechanised Brigade of the 12th Mechanised Division, part of the Polish Land Forces.
+In the 1960s, the army barracks were developed at 250 Polish Armed Forces Avenue, in place of a former military training arae.
+Since 1996, it houses the 12th Mechanised Brigade of the 12th Mechanised Division, a unit of the Polish Land Forces.
+Currently, it is located within the boundaries of the neighbourhood of Głębokie-Pilchowo.

-In the 1970s, between current Zawadzkiego, Marlicza, Szafera, and Sosabowskiego Streets was developed a housing estate with apartment buildings built in the large-panel-system technique.
-It became known as Zawadzkiego-Klonowica, after its two main roads.
+In the 1970s, the housing estate of Zawadzkiego-Klonowica was developed between Zawadzkiego, Marlicza, Szafera, and Sosabowskiego Streets, consisting of the mid- and high-rise apartment buildings, constructed in the large-panel-system technique.

-Between 1984 and 1997, at 2 Kingi Street was built the Church of the Annunciation of the Lord, belonging to the Catholic denomination.
+Between 1984 and 1997, the Church of the Annunciation of the Lord was built at 2 Św.
+Kingi Street, becoming the seat of a Roman Catholic parish.

-In 1990, following the administrative reform in the city, Zawadzkiego-Klonowica became one of its neighbourhoods, being governed by locally elected council.
+On 28 November 1990, the neighbourhood of Zawadzkiego-Klonowica was established as one of the administrative subdivisions of the West district, being governed by an elected council.

-In 2014, at 3, 5 and 7 Szafera Street was opened the Netto Arena, a multipurpose arena complex.
+In 2014, Netto Arena, a multipurpose arena complex was built at 3, 5 and 7 Szafera Street.